 Very important!
 Do not add the dry ingredients one by one.
-Mixing the egg whites too much makes them lose all the air built by beating them stiff and the recipe will be ruined.
-Your breads will be dense, small and gummy.
+Mixing the egg whites too much makes them lose all the air built by beating them stiff, ruining the recipe.
+Your bread will be dense, small, and gummy.

 With large moves and using a spatula, incorporate the ingredients slowly.
-The easiest way is to move the spatula from underneath to the surface, making sure you touch the bottom and the walls of the bowl.
+The easiest way is to move the spatula from underneath to the surface.
+Make sure you touch the bottom and the bowl’s walls.

-Add the rest of the butter and incorporate it slowly making sure you have a pretty homogenous mixture.
+Add the rest of the butter and incorporate it slowly, making sure you have a pretty homogeneous mixture.

-Immediately pour the batter in the two prepared loaf pans and level the batter gently.
+Immediately pour the batter into the two prepared loaf pans and level the batter gently.

 How to bake this Bishop’s bread with egg whites?
 What temperature and for how long?

-I hope you now understand why I was insisting to prepare everything in advance.
-Your oven should be now ready to use.
+I hope you now understand why I insisted on preparing everything in advance.
+Your oven should now be ready to use.

 Place the pans in the oven and DO NOT OPEN the oven’s door for the first 25 minutes.
-These breads will bake for about 35-40 minutes.
+This bread will bake for about 35-40 minutes.

-If you have an oven that burns in certain areas and you need to move the pans around to make sure they bake everywhere, move them, but only after the first 25 minutes.
+If you have an oven that burns in certain areas and there is a need to move the pans around to make sure they bake everywhere, move them, but only after the first 25 minutes.

-Check the breads with a toothpick in the middle and make sure the toothpick comes out clean and dry.
-If it comes out sticky and with batter on it, return the breads to the oven and bake them 1-2 minutes more.
+Check the loaves of bread with a toothpick in the middle, and make sure the toothpick comes out clean and dry.
+If it comes out sticky and wet, return the loaves of bread to the oven and bake them 1-2 minutes more.

-When ready, remove the pans from the oven and do not mess with them for about 5 minutes.
-After 5 minutes you can remove them from the pans, on a metal rack and allow them to cool slowly.
+When ready, remove the pans from the oven and not mess with them for about 5 minutes.
+After 5 minutes, you can remove them from the pans on a metal rack and allow them to cool slowly.